 CE Accommodations for Disability Policy

 SDPA ensures that all continuing education programs accommodate individuals with disabilities, according to the requirements of the Americans with Disabilities Act (ADA).
 Particular attention is paid to issues of accessibility, customer service and publicity.
 Most continuing education programs are presented at the SDPA Office that is located in an ADA compliant building.
-When larger continuing education events are scheduled, the CE Committee ensures that the venues selected are accommodating as well.
+When larger continuing education events are scheduled, the CPD Committee ensures that the venues selected are accommodating as well.
 Signage is utilized to communicate the locations of accessible parking, toilets and communication resources.

 Course promotion materials clearly state SDPA's commitment to nondiscrimination and accessibility and work to communicate to prospective participants the availability of ADA compliant resources.
 Course registration materials request specific information regarding accommodations necessary for participants.